My husband thought I had lost my mind when I told him I wanted to take our oldest son with me to Thailand.

 Our flights arrived to Chiang Mai very late and so we booked a cheap stay near the hotel.
 I wouldn’t recommend the place we stayed though it was safe.
 In the morning a driver arrived to transfer us to a new hotel that we booked as a part of our elephant experience with Rickshaw Travel.
 We stayed at The Rim Resort Chiang Mai, where we had an easy check-in followed by lunch onsite and the kids enjoying time in the swimming pool.
 Due to lots of jet lag the night ended early.

 A driver and guide picked us up early for the trip out of Chiang Mai to the Elephant Nature Park.
 We met several others on our tour in the mini bus that picked us up and we ventured the 50 odd kilometers out of the city to the site of the reserve.
-Our day was spent feeding elephants, giving a bath in the river, and enjoying a vegetarian lunch.
 This park is a rehabilitation center and home for animals.
 There is no elephant riding or forced work.
-In the evening we were returned to the hotel.

 It was time to change hotels one more time but we had free time in the morning.
 After breakfast we wandered around the neighborhood and discovered a temple and small market a few blocks away.
 It was here we were asked to meet a group of volunteers who were studying English and in return they answered our questions about Buddhism and Thailand in general.
 With ample time to wander the temple complex and then return to our hotel for check out we had a new appreciation for what we would see during the rest of our days in Thailand.